xie-lab-ml/awesome-alignment-of-diffusion-models/README.md

 * Linear Alignment: A Closed-form Solution for Aligning Human Preferences without Tuning and Feedback
 * Generalized Preference Optimization: A Unified Approach to Offline Alignment
 * Position: A Roadmap to Pluralistic Alignment
+* Pragmatic Feature Preferences: Learning Reward-Relevant Preferences from Human Input
+* Reward Model Learning vs. Direct Policy Optimization: A Comparative Analysis of Learning from Human Preferences
+* Iterative Preference Learning from Human Feedback: Bridging Theory and Practice for RLHF under KL-constraint
+* Active Preference Learning for Large Language Models
+* A Dense Reward View on Aligning Text-to-Image Diffusion with Preference
+* Preference Fine-Tuning of LLMs Should Leverage Suboptimal, On-Policy Data
+* Contrastive Preference Optimization: Pushing the Boundaries of LLM Performance in Machine Translation
+* Token-level Direct Preference Optimization